-The Ring claims to be able to track a vast array of health metrics and I was doubtful a device of such a small size would be able to measure up.
-After wearing mine day in day out for a few months now I can say my doubts were unfounded and this tracker is far from a fad, and you can read why in my full review below.
+The smart ring claims to be able to track a vast array of health metrics and I was doubtful a device of such a small size would be able to measure up.
+After wearing mine day in day out for over a year now I can say my doubts were unfounded and this tracker is far from a fad, and you can read why in my full review below.

 What is an Oura Ring?